Haditha massacre: Investigations

 Statements made by the chain of command during interviews for this investigation, taken as a whole, suggest that Iraqi civilian lives are not as important as U.S. lives, their deaths are just the cost of doing business, and that the Marines need to get "the job done" no matter what it takes.
 These comments had the potential to desensitize the Marines to concern for the Iraqi populace and portray them all as the enemy even if they are noncombatants.

-On June 1, 2006, the Associated Press reported that the Iraqi government decided to launch its own probe into the alleged killing of 24 unarmed Iraqi civilians by U.S. Marines in the previous year.
+On June 1, 2006, the Associated Press reported that the Iraqi government decided to launch its own probe.
 Adnan al-Kazimi, an adviser to Prime Minister Nouri al-Maliki, said the decision was made during a Cabinet meeting.
 The probe was to be carried out by a special committee made up of the Justice and Human Rights ministries, along with security officials.

-The U.S. Marines investigation avoided public pronouncements about the killings, but on June 17, 2006, the New York Times reported that "Investigators have also concluded that most of the victims in three houses died from well-aimed rifle shots, not shrapnel or random fire, according to military officials familiar with the initial findings."
+On June 17, 2006, the New York Times reported that "Investigators have also concluded that most of the victims in three houses died from well-aimed rifle shots, not shrapnel or random fire, according to military officials familiar with the initial findings."
 Many of those killed had wounds from close-range fire, and their death certificates record "well-aimed shots to the head and chest" as the cause of death.

+The U.S. Marines avoided public statements about the killings.

+In 2024 an investigation was launched by the In the Dark podcast regarding the shooting of a then unidentified man during the massacre.
+A break through in the investigation came after were awarded photos after a lawsuit against the army.
+Some of the photos showed an unidentified man who had been shot in the head, who did not match any of the known victims in the massacre, two of the photos showed the man's tattoos, the most notable of which being a circle with a marking in the middle on his left hand.
+They later discovered records which confirmed the man died of his injuries and identified him as Manda Amid Hamed, the man's name did not match any of the known victims, but did closely resemble the name of one Mamdouh Ahmed Hamad who was declared missing shortly after the massacre.
+The In the Dark podcast were able to contact Hamad's family in 2024 and showed them the photos of the unidentified man, and they correctly identified Manda Amid Hamed as being Mamdouh Ahmed Hamad who was 27-years-old at the time of his death.
+One of the marines that opened fire on Hamad was identified as Francis Wolf.